cxm12/HallAssess/README.md

 ### Data
 * The example images in the paper can be found in the `./example_data/` file.

 The training and test data involved in the experiments are obtained through the data generation method, which is introduced in the paper.
-The AI-reconstructed images can be obtained by applying an AI-based fluorescence microscopy image restoration methods on the original
+The AI-reconstructed images can be obtained by applying an AI-based fluorescence microscopy image restoration method on the original low-quality (LQ) image.
-All ata are

 The imaging model is trained on publicly available datasets by taking the HR/clean images as input and the LR/noisy images as input:

 * The 3D denoising datasets can be downloaded from `https://publications.mpi-cbg.de/publications-sites/7207/`

 * The SR dataset can be downloaded from `https://doi.org/10.6084/m9.figshare.13264793`

 ### Model
 The pretrained imaging models in our HallAssess can be downloaded from ``